 Include themes and styles students are interested, in like comic art.
 Introducing comic art allows students to make choices and voice their opinions.
 Bringing comic art into the art room gives students an outlet to express their emotions and thoughts in an informal and familiar format.
 From comics, you can move into the worlds of illustration, photography, and animation.

-In the Folded Comic Books FLEX Lesson, beginner artists create a 6–8 page book out of one sheet of paper.
+In the Folded Comic Books Lesson in FLEX Curriculum, beginner artists create a 6–8 page book out of one sheet of paper.
 In their handmade books, students write and illustrate a comic.
-Click here for a preview of the lesson plan that includes standards aligned to all 50 states, lesson objectives, steps, and student-facing instructional materials, like the one below.
+The lesson plan includes standards aligned to all 50 states, lesson objectives, steps, and student-facing instructional materials, like the one below.
 Fill out this quick contact form to learn more about FLEX and how you can get this lesson for your students.

 Take the time to form relationships with students by finding points of connection.
 Our world today is widely connected through social media.
 In the art room, you can use social media as a powerful advocacy tool by posting student artwork on a professional account.
 Remember to adhere to your district and school policies around social media use and preview all content before determining what is appropriate to share with your students.

 TikTok is a social media platform for sharing short videos.
 This app can be used for educational purposes, but be cautious and follow the guidelines above in the previous tip.
 Because many videos on this platform are not appropriate for the classroom, download singular videos to embed in your lessons.

 Consider making an art teacher account to record short tutorial videos to share with your students.
 You can also share contemporary artists on TikTok.
 More and more organizations are sharing information in fun and engaging ways through TikTok videos.

 Here are some art museums that are currently using TikTok: